 About Me

-Photos by Emi Ostrom, Oliver Weston, & Robert paul kothe
+Photos by Lea Grandvalet, Emi Ostrom, Oliver Weston, & Robert paul kothe

 Flutist Joseph Monticello’s playing has been praised by both the New York Times and Wall Street Journal as “graceful" and for being as “exciting as the singers.”

-Equally at home on both modern and historical flutes, Joseph enjoys a multi-faceted career as principal flutist of Boston Baroque and assistant principal flutist with the Florida Grand Opera and Palm Beach Symphony orchestras, making his home in Miami.
+Equally at home on both modern and historical flutes, Joseph enjoys a multi-faceted career as principal flutist of Boston Baroque and assistant principal flutist with Palm Beach Symphony orchestra, splitting his time between Miami and Boston.
+During the summer season, Joseph performs as Second Flute and Piccolo with the Central City Opera in Colorado.

-Joseph has also performed with Les Arts Florissants, Philharmonia Baroque, The Berlin Friday Academy, One Found Sound (SF), Kaleidoscope (LA), Bach Collegium San Diego, New York Baroque Incorporated, Philharmonie Austin, Seraphic Fire, IlluminArts, and as principal flute of the Teatro Nuovo festival orchestra, specializing in the historically informed presentation of Bel Canto opera on period-appropriate instruments.
+Joseph has also performed with the Handel & Haydn Society, Les Arts Florissants, Philharmonia Baroque, Portland Baroque, Sarasota Orchestra, Palm Beach Opera, The Berlin Friday Academy, One Found Sound (SF), Kaleidoscope (LA), Bach Collegium San Diego, Florida Grand Opera, The Smithsonian Academy Orchestra, New York Baroque Incorporated, Philharmonie Austin, Seraphic Fire, IlluminArts, and as principal flute of the Teatro Nuovo festival orchestra, specializing in the historically informed presentation of Bel Canto opera on period-appropriate instruments.

-A fierce proponent of Japanese traditional music, Joseph has studied Nagauta and Yamatogaku shamisen in the US and in Japan, having recently made his debut at the National Theatre in Tokyo under the given name Yamato Josho (大和晟笙).
-As a student of these under-represented musical styles, he has previously been awarded funding by Oberlin College’s Shansi In-Asia Grant and the New York-based Friends of Flutes Foundation.
+A fierce proponent of Japanese traditional music, Joseph has studied Nagauta and Yamatogaku shamisen in the US and in Japan, where he made his debut at the National Theatre in Tokyo under the given name Yamato Josho (大和晟笙).

 Joseph is a graduate of The Juilliard School, Oberlin College and Conservatory, and Interlochen Arts Academy High School.

-In addition to a number of original instruments dating from the 18th to 20th century, Joseph plays on Powell #1111 and a Dana Sheridan flute with additional headjoints by Salvatore Faulisi, J. R. Lafin, Yoshiteru Akiyama, and David Chu, a Bulgheroni wood flute, a Keefe piccolo, an Eva Kingma alto flute, and traversos by Boaz Berney, Rod Cameron, Simon Polak, Koichi Sugihara, Keigo Takesa, Giovanni Tardino, and Rudolf Tutz.
+Joseph plays on two Powell instruments from the 1950’s – #1111 and #1613 – with headjoints by Salvatore Faulisi, J. R. Lafin, Albert Cooper, and David Chu.
+In addition to many original instruments from the 18-20th centuries, Joseph plays traversos by Boaz Berney, Rod Cameron, Eddie Cipullo, Takashi Nakagawa, Simon Polak, Koichi Sugihara, Keigo Takesa, Giovanni Tardino, and Rudolf Tutz.

 Phone